New Deal for Country Passengers

-The New Deal for Country Passengers was a timetable introduced on 4 October 1981 in Victoria, Australia which revolutionised the provision of country passenger railway services.
+The New Deal for Country Passengers was a timetable introduced on 4 October 1981 in Victoria, Australia which revolutionised the provision of country passenger railway services in that state.
 Thirty-five little-used passenger stations were closed, rolling stock utilisation was improved, and new rolling stock introduced.
 The timetable and associated service changes resulted in an average patronage growth of 8.7% per year, from 3 million in 1981 to 5.6 million passengers in 1990/91.

 Political background

 The Victorian Railways had been stuck in something of a "time warp" for a number of decades.
 The Bland Report of 1972 recommended the restructuring of railway management, the closure of uneconomic branch lines, and the replacement of most country rail passenger services with road coaches.
 By the start of the 1980s, passenger numbers had fallen to around 3 million per year, due to ageing rolling stock, unattractive timetables operating at poor frequencies, and the attractiveness of private motoring.
 After the Lonie Report of 1980 recommended further cuts to the network, many people called for the State Government to maintain a viable rail system.

 Alan Reiher became Chairman of the Victorian Railways Board in July 1980, with the Victorian Railways having by then been re-branded as VicRail.
-By February 1981.
-Reiher's lobbying had resulted in a $115 million commitment from the Hamer Government to revitalize country rail passenger services in Victoria, the concept of which originated within the Planning Branch of VicRail.
+By February 1981, Reiher's lobbying had resulted in a $115 million commitment from the Hamer Government to revitalise country rail passenger services in Victoria, the concept of which originated within the Planning Branch of VicRail.

 VicRail pushed hard for the new timetables to be introduced by October 1981 so they would operate throughout the summer before the 1982 Victorian election.
 The Thompson Government, which had succeeded Hamer's ministry in June 1981, lost the 1982 election and was replaced by the Cain Government.
 However, the New Deal proved to have bi-partisan political support, and was further expanded by incoming Transport Minister Steve Crabb.